 Dinah Moe Burfitt, HIC, CGC

 That's not all that the little princess has been up to, though.
-We've started an introductory agility class at on Wednesday nights with Cindy Ratner.
+We've started an introductory agility class at Happy Tails on Wednesday nights with Cindy Ratner.
 This class is a wonderfully laid-back way to introduce a young dog to the equipment, strange surfaces, and even the body language of agility and agility handling.
 This past week we introduced tunnels, chutes, and jumps.
 Dinah got jumps right away -- jumping a crummy 12" jump is nothing when you can spring six feet straight up in the air from a standstill -- and she managed the chute pretty well.
 She'll still need some more practice on chutes and tunnels before she'll dash through them, though.
 There are also other obstacles scattered around the training floor for us to try, including a PVC "ladder" on the floor and several wide planks.
 Dinah gets those pretty well, too.

 Seamus: The Dog.
 The Myth.
 The Legend.